Alfresco/acs-deployment/docs/helm-deployment-aws_cloud.md

 # Example: For a hardened DB password:
  --set postgresql.postgresPassword="bLah!"
 ```

+For more parameter options, see the [acs-deployment configuration table](https://github.com/Alfresco/acs-deployment/tree/master/helm/alfresco-content-services#configuration).

 ### Creating a Route 53 Record Set in your Hosted Zone